Skip to main content

 Masfouf

-Sweet couscous dish with butter, sugar, pomegranate seeds, almonds, and dates.
-Popular dessert or breakfast in coastal regions.
+Sweet couscous tossed with butter, sugar, pomegranate seeds, almonds, and dates.
+Along the coast it doubles as dessert or breakfast.

 Allergens: